jimhigson/oboe.js-dissertation/main/main.md

 file by using static analysis to deduce a workable source order.
 Because the `require` function may be called from anywhere, this is undecidable in the general case so when a safe concatenation order cannot be found Require falls back to lazy loading.
-In practice this isn't a problem because imports are generally not subject to branching.
+In practice this is no problem because imports are not generally subject to branching.
 For larger webapps lazy loading is actually a feature because it speeds up the initial page load.
 The technique of *Asynchronous Module Definition*, AMD intentionally imports rarely-loaded modules in response to events;